Spotify HiFi: release date, price and feature rumours for the expected Music Pro add-on

 (Image credit: Spotify)

-The finer details over Spotify Connect compatibility are yet to be revealed, but presumably Spotify HiFi subscribers will be able to easily play high-quality streams between their phone (via the iOS and Android apps) or computer (via the desktop app or web player) and the ever-increasing mass of Connect-enabled speakers, TVs and audio systems on the market.
-Spotify Connect really has become one of the most popular streaming features, so the majority of networked, streaming-savvy devices out there should support the protocol.
+The finer details of Spotify Connect compatibility are yet to be revealed, but presumably Spotify HiFi subscribers will be able to easily play high-quality streams between their phone (via the iOS and Android apps) or computer (via the desktop app or web player) and the ever-increasing mass of Connect-enabled speakers, TVs and audio systems on the market.
+(This is certainly suggested by the leaked screenshots mentioned earlier.)

-"We’re working with some of the world’s biggest speaker manufacturers to make Spotify HiFi accessible to as many fans as possible through Spotify Connect," reads Spotify's statement.
+"We’re working with some of the world’s biggest speaker manufacturers to make Spotify HiFi accessible to as many fans as possible through Spotify Connect," reads Spotify's early statement.

 Could we even see Spotify HiFi launch alongside a high-end Spotify-branded speaker?
 We'll find out soon enough.
 In the meantime, here's a rundown of our favourite wireless speakers, many of which support Spotify Connect.